Mental Health Intake Form — Free Healthcare Template - Poper

 The traditional version was a 6-page paper form clients filled out in the waiting room minutes before their first session, often while anxious about the session itself.
 Front-desk staff retyped everything into the practice management system, and clinicians had no time to review before the client walked in.
 Worse, sensitive disclosures (trauma, substance use, suicidal ideation) were filled out in a public waiting room.
 Digital intake fixes all of this: clients complete the form privately on their own phone the night before, the clinician reviews before the session, and the first hour together is therapy — not paperwork.

-A well-designed digital mental health intake form has three jobs: capture clinically relevant history and symptom data, screen for safety and crisis risk, and obtain informed consent with a defensible audit trail.
+A well-designed digital mental health intake form has three jobs: capture clinically relevant history and symptom data, screen for safety and crisis risk, and obtain informed consent.
 This Poper template handles all three.
-It's pre-configured with 14 fields drawn from what therapists actually want to know first — reason for therapy, prior treatment, current medications, symptom severity, safety screening, and pronouns — and ships with a digital signature field that generates a timestamped audit record for every submission.
+It's pre-configured with 14 fields drawn from what therapists often want to know first — reason for therapy, prior treatment, current medications, symptom severity, safety screening, and pronouns — and includes a digital signature field for consent.

-Use this template as-is for individual therapy, couples and family counseling, CBT and DBT practices, trauma-informed care, substance-use counseling, group practices, teletherapy, and EAP programs — or use the drag-and-drop builder to add validated screeners (PHQ-9, GAD-7, AUDIT-C), trauma history sections, or telehealth-specific consent blocks.
-The form is fully brandable, integrates with SimplePractice, TheraNest, and Jane, and works flawlessly on mobile.
+Use this template as-is for individual therapy, couples and family counseling, CBT and DBT practices, trauma-informed care, substance-use counseling, group practices, teletherapy, and EAP programs — or use the drag-and-drop builder to add screeners, trauma history sections, or telehealth-specific consent blocks.
+The form is fully brandable, works on mobile, and can pass submissions to downstream workflows through webhook, Zapier, or Make.

 14